tgudelj/MATRICIntegrationDemo/README.md

 ## Running the integration demo
 1) Start MATRIC, connect with smartphone/tablet
 2) Start demo
-3) MATRIC will popup a messsage similar to this one
+3) MATRIC will display a popup messsage similar to this one:

 ![Authorization popup](/res/authorize-app-popup.png)

-4) Click Yes and type the PIN into demo console
+4) Click Yes on the MATRIC popup and then type the PIN into demo console:

 ![Enter PIN in demo app console](/res/demo-enter-pin.png)